-At about 0.7-miles from the lean-to or 3.1-miles from the trailhead you reach the col between the high point of Mill Brook Ridge and a 3250′ lower summit.
-You’ll find a small rock overhang in the col which is a good place to sit and get out of the wind.
+At about 0.7-miles from the lean-to or 3.1-miles from the trailhead, you reach the col between Mill Brook Ridge’s high point and a 3250′ lower summit.
+You’ll find a small rock overhang in the col, which is an excellent place to sit and get out of the wind.

 From the col, climbing resumes more steeply.
 The trees become more windswept and stunted.
 The trail winds its way around small rock outcrops as it makes its way to the top.

 After about 330′ of climbing and 0.5-miles from the col, you’ll reach the summit bump at about 3.6-miles from the trailhead at Alder Lake.